vmware-tanzu/pinniped/.github/ISSUE_TEMPLATE/feature-proposal.md

 **How will this project improvement be tested?**

-> Please include your thoughts on how we can ensure that this improvement is tested thoroughly.
+> Please include your thoughts on how this improvement can be thoroughly tested.

 **In what environment do you hope to see this improvement?**
 - Pinniped server version: